Treatments and methods

 Endocrine therapy is usually given as a tablet taken once a day.
 In younger pre-menopausal women, additional suppression of the ovaries is often achieved with an injection applied at 1- or 3-month intervals.
 Since endocrine therapy also involves side effects, one goal of our follow-up visits is to alleviate these with appropriate measures.

 Nowadays, radiotherapy is performed almost exclusively with a linear accelerator.
 Ionizing rays are emitted (photons or electrons) that interact with the tissue being irradiated, which can lead to the death of cells.
-One advantage of the linear accelerator is that the dose rate is high and the irradiation times are correspondingly short.
+One advantage of the linear accelerator is that the dose rate is high, and the irradiation times are correspondingly short.
 The so-called INRABEAM® is available for possible intraoperative irradiation.

 With careful planning and implementation, relevant side effects can usually be kept low.
 A distinction should be made between acute side effects (e.g., redness of the skin, superficial skin lesions, breast swelling, fatigue) during therapy, which usually resolve completely, and late side effects, which appear weeks or months after the end of treatment and may be permanent (e.g., skin changes, breast induration).
-Side effects to the ribs, lungs, and heart are rare.
+Side effects involving the ribs, lungs, and heart are rare.
 In order to protect the lungs and especially the heart as much as possible, new technologies can be used to provide deep inspiration breath hold irradiation, i.e., irradiation takes place only when the patient breathes in.
 If the lymph node regions also have to be irradiated, the risk of a swollen arm (arm lymphedema) increases slightly.

 Guidance and support